vistorian/vistorian.github.io/Troubleshooting.md

 If you experience technical issues or bug, please check this site or let us know which problems you encounter: (vistorian@inria.fr).

 ## Issues related to Data Formats and Dataset Filename:
-* File name should not include special characters nor be lengthy.
+* Filename should not include special characters nor be lengthy.
 * Id column should start with zero '0' not '1'.
 * Dates in the date column should be consistent.
 Meaning that all cells in the date column should be in the same format.